How Digital Transformation Drives Association Success

 2. Improved Member Engagement

-Digital transformation can help associations engage members in new and innovative ways, such as through online communities, social media, job boards, and micro-credentialing.
-This can help associations build stronger relationships with members and drive member retention.
+Digital transformation can help organizations engage members in new and innovative ways, such as through online communities, social media, job boards, and micro-credentialing.
+This can help organizations build stronger relationships with members and drive member retention.

 Next, bolster your social media accounts.
-You may think that, as a professional association, you don’t really need social media–don’t fall into this trap!
+You may think that, as a professional organization, you don’t really need social media.
+Don’t fall into this trap!
 Social media is crucial in today’s landscape, and you don’t want to miss out.

 Online communities can be fostered on social media, of course, but what can prove to be an especially useful tool is member forums.
 These can be tailored to your audience and are easier to moderate, meaning you can keep things on topic and appropriate.
 This doesn’t mean “no fun allowed”, however!
 Make sure you host discussion threads where members can mingle, and even look into book club-type online events, where members can read articles or watch videos and discuss.

-When it comes down to it, the online world offers your association limitless potential for engagement.
+When it comes down to it, the online world offers your organization limitless potential for engagement.
 Don’t miss out–test out some strategies now!

 3. Enhanced Member Experiences

-By using digital technologies to streamline processes and offer personalized experiences, associations can provide a better overall experience for members, which can position them above competitors.
+By using digital technologies to streamline processes and offer personalized experiences, organizations can provide a better overall experience for members, which can position them above competitors.

-Make sure your systems are mobile-responsive.
-More and more, people are forgoing desktop and laptop computers in favor of their more mobile counterparts: tablets and smartphones.
-Because of this, you want to make sure your association keeps up.
+Make sure your systems are mobile-responsive so you can meet members where they’re at.
+More and more, people are forgoing desktop and laptop computers in favor of their more mobile counterparts: tablets and smartphones (Duarte 2025).
+Because of this, you want to make sure your organization keeps up.
 Test your platform on mobile devices and ensure that everything is functional–and attractive!–when viewed on a handheld screen.

 You can also consider integrating white-label technology, which allows you to put your brand on the tech you use.
 This can make transitioning between systems more seamless for members.
 When combined with single sign-on technology, your members may never even realize they’re switching between platforms–and, honestly?
 That’s a great goal to aim for!